 - When burying it as plant waste.
 You won’t normally be allowed to bury waste on land unless it’s at a landfill site that’s got a suitable permit, so check with the EA first.

 Q. How do I get rid of it?

 A. First of all, double-check it is actually Japanese knotweed, as it can often be confused with other plants.
-A qualified surveyor could help here, or a company specialising in the vegetation’s removal.
+Our quiz, above is a god start, but a qualified surveyor should also help here, or a company specialising in the vegetation’s removal.

 Once confirmed, options for eradication include long-term and consistent use of weedkiller (most likely a Glyphosate based product).
 The chemical treatment will need to be carried out over a number of years.

 It can also be buried (check for necessary permissions); or dug up and physically removed – particularly the rhizome.

 Some companies also offer a vertical root barrier treatment to protect against spread.
 Continued monitoring is also strongly advised.